-From 2009-11, The City of Calgary Parks worked with stakeholder groups and the public to develop a park management and design development plan for the park.
+From 2009-11, The City of Calgary Parks worked with stakeholder groups and the public to develop a management and design development plan for the park.
 The plan was developed to address stakeholder concerns about environmental damage, aging amenities and user-group conflicts.

 The two main goals for this planning process were:

-- A phased Design Development Plan (DDP) which identifies opportunities for improvement related to off-leash dog use, biophysical impact of over-use in general relating to park health and maintenance, impact of use by river rafters, appropriate location of internal trails/regional pathways, increasing pedestrian access and use by nearby residents, and traffic and parking.
+- A phased Design Development Plan (DDP) identifies opportunities for improvement related to off-leash dog use, impact of over-use in general relating to park health and maintenance, impact of use by river rafters, appropriate location of internal trails/regional pathways, increasing pedestrian access and use by nearby residents, and traffic and parking.

 In March 2014, City Council voted to allocate funding through the ENMAX Legacy Parks Program

 to complete all of the park improvements and recommendations in the DDP

 Construction crews will begin working in the park starting mid-July.
 Signage will be posted in the park to remind park users of the construction.
 Park users are also asked to please respect all park closures and signage while construction is occurring.

 Parks is anticipating having all improvements and recommendations identified in the DDP completed by the end of 2016, and will post construction updates on this web page.
 Questions or concerns can be directed to Parks by contacting 311.

 Parks would also like to remind people of the ongoing flood repairs happening in the park, specifically riverbank stabilization work and repairs to the Elbow River pedestrian bridge.
 For more information on the park’s flood recovery work, visit The City’s Flood Recovery web page.